Advanced Certification Elementary (ACE)

 - Our small class size promotes a sense of community and facilitates individualized instruction.

 - Edgewood College has been recognized by U.S. News & World Report as a “Best National University,” among “America’s Best Colleges” by Forbes, and a “Best in the Midwest College” by Princeton Review.

 Students pursuing certification for Regular Education (777) and Middle Childhood-Early Adolescence (72) licensure complete the following course sequence.
-Classes meet on evenings or Saturdays at either our Monroe Street or Deming Way campus locations.
+Classes meet on evenings or Saturdays.
 Licensure courses can be completed in 21 months.

 - ED 661 Integrative Classroom Environments

 - ED 682 Children’s Literature

 - MTH 603 Research and Practice Geometry

 - ED 685 Integrating the Arts in Elementary Curriculum